dereektran/UAV-Mission-Operations-Dashboard/README.md

 ## What I Learned

 Building this project helped me understand how raw telemetry can be transformed into actionable operational intelligence.
 Rather than simply collecting sensor data, I designed workflows that automatically evaluate asset health, generate alerts, create incidents, track fleet readiness, and visualize KPIs in real time.
-I also learned how to deploy a multi-service application using Docker so the entire stack could be started with a single command, making it much easier to develop and deploy consistently.
+I also learned how to deploy a multi-service application using Docker so the entire stack could be started with a single command, eliminating manual dependency installation and ensuring the application runs consistently across different machines.